Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Observer Design and Classification

-It is important to note that the neighborhood parameter is independent of the details of the simulation model.
-We use relative velocities of the neighbors as a proxy for inter-agent interactions; in other words, the neighborhood parameter only depends on the overall phenomenology of the crowd, and not on specific modeling assumptions.
+It is important to note that the neighbourhood parameter is independent of the details of the simulation model.
+We use relative velocities of the neighbours as a proxy for inter-agent interactions; in other words, the neighbourhood parameter only depends on the overall phenomenology of the collective, and not on specific modelling assumptions.